nmrodio/python-api-challenge/README.md

 7) Creating a new dataframe called "hotel_df" with just the columns "City, Country, Lat, Lng , and Humidity" and then creating a copy using .copy() function => Then creating an empty column in the "hotel_df" dataframe called "Hotel Name" to be used for the API request in the next cell for storing the Hotel Names that are found using the API request from "https://www.geoapify.com/"
 8) Next the radius and parameters where set to search for the nearest hotel - Params (categories, apiKey, and limit)
 9) A for loop was then used to find the nearest hotel based on the lat and long of the ideal vacation cities from the "hotel_df" = Two other params were added (filter & bias to find the circle proximity based on the radius that was set above in the code)
-10) The base URL was then define from "https://www.geoapify.com/" and then the end point URL was created by combining the params with the base URL to find the hotel names and then the data was converted into a .json() format - (There is a try and except compenent that allows the code to continue looping if a hotel is NOT found in the 10000 meter radius from the API call - if a hotel is not found for a given city in the "hotel_df" the code will print "No hotel found" in the "Hotel Name" column in the "hotel_df" dataframe)
+10) The base URL was then define from "https://www.geoapify.com/" and then the end point URL was created by combining the params with the base URL to find the hotel names and then the data was converted into a .json() format - (There is a try and except compenent that allows the code to continue looping if a hotel is NOT found in the 10,000 meter radius from the API request - if a hotel is not found for a given city in the "hotel_df" the code will print "No hotel found" in the "Hotel Name" column in the "hotel_df" dataframe)
 11) A final map called "hotel_vacation_map" is then created using hvplot.points using "Lng"                                  # longitude of each city, "Lat"                                   # Latitude of each city, geo = True                              # Turns map into a geographic map,